isabella232/offer-decisioning.en/help/api-reference/activities-api/activities/list.md

 ---
-keywords: Experience Platform;home;popular topics;offer decisioning;activities;list activities
+keywords: Experience Platform;home;popular topics;offer decisioning;decisions;list decisions
 solution: Experience Platform
 product: experience platform
-title: List activities
+title: List decisions
 topic: API guide
-description: An activity contains the logic that informs the selection of an offer.
+description: A decision contains the logic that informs the selection of an offer.
 feature: API
 role: Data Architect
 level: Experienced
 exl-id: 5d063d49-01a7-4c2f-b4f2-32b14139a8b3
 ---
-# List activities
+# List decisions

-An activity contains the logic that informs the selection of an offer.
+A decision (previously known as offer activity) contains the logic that informs the selection of an offer.

 You can view a list of all decisions within a container by performing a single GET request to the [!DNL Offer Library] API.